CaptEmulation/nitrogen-website/source/docs/nitrogen/commandManager.md

 CommandManager.activeCommands()
 -------------------------------
 Returns the array of commands that are currently active for this manager.
+This is typically used to execute them during executeQueue.